course-details-portlet

 Course content

-This course introduces the fundamental principles and processes in logistics and supply chain management.
+This is an introductory course on the the fundamental principles and processes in logistics and supply chain management(SCM).
 The students will learn about the challenges of managing the flow of goods, information, and finances across supply chains and the interconnected nature of supply chains and their impact on a firm’s value chain.

 The students will learn about:

-• components of the supply chain: sourcing, production, distribution, and returns.
+• core elements of the supply chain: sourcing, production, distribution, and reverse logistics.

 • logistics and supply chain strategy.